ottokartye/FE-Translate/Readme.md

 # Synopsis

-This is an **in progress** translator written fully in Typescript that takes a text containing certain keywords and finds the corresponding translation for them.
+This is an **in progress** translator written using Typescript that resolves keywords delimited by some special characters in a given text and finds the corresponding translation for them.

 It also contains a **Mocha** test file for testing different functions the translator handles.
-Translations are provided via *JSON* format and you also have to provide the regular expressions for recognizing your keywords.
+Translations are red for now from a *JSON* variable and you also have to provide the regular expressions for recognizing your keywords.

 # Code example